Languages Represented: The collection materials are in Shawnee and English.

 Abstract: The Shawnee Language Collection features illustrated story and workbooks in both tangible and electronic formats intended to assist researchers in learning the Shawnee language.

-Acquisition Information: These records came to the Sam Noble Museum in 2017 by Glenna J. Wallace, chief of the Eastern Shawnee Tribe of Oklahoma, and George Blanchard, language specialist for the tribe.
+Acquisition Information: These records came to the Sam Noble Museum in 2017 and 2018 by Glenna J. Wallace, chief of the Eastern Shawnee Tribe of Oklahoma, and George Blanchard, language specialist for the tribe.

 Access Restrictions: The materials are open for research.
 Contact the NALC at (405) 325-3332 or email@example.com.